Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 # What is a finding?

-A finding represents a vulnerability in the codebase, they are separeted *loosely* into 3 categories:
+A finding represents a vulnerability in the codebase, they are separated *loosely* into 3 categories:

 - High:
   - Funds are directly or nearly directly at risk